 Ingredients (serves 4) 1 large garlic bulb Rapeseed or sunflower oil 4 lamb chops 2 tablespoons of capers, rinsed fresh thyme fresh rosemary a small glass (125 ml) of cider or white wine salt and pepper

-1. Pre-heat the oven to 220º C and place an ovenproof dish in to warm up.
+- Pre-heat the oven to 220º C and place an ovenproof dish in to warm up.

-2. Separate the cloves from a head of garlic, but do not peel them.
+- Separate the cloves from a head of garlic, but do not peel them.
 Gently squash each clove with the flat of a knife.

-3. Splash some oil into a large frying pan, and fry the garlic cloves in their skins over a medium heat.
+- Splash some oil into a large frying pan, and fry the garlic cloves in their skins over a medium heat.
 Add the lamb chops to the pan and season them, lightly browning the meat on either side.

-4. Transfer the meat to the pre-warmed oven dish, and scatter the garlic around the chops, along with the capers and fresh herbs.
+- Transfer the meat to the pre-warmed oven dish, and scatter the garlic around the chops, along with the capers and fresh herbs.

-5. Return the frying pan to the heat and pour in the cider or wine, stirring to deglaze the pan.
+- Return the frying pan to the heat and pour in the cider or wine, stirring to deglaze the pan.
 Once this liquid has reduced by half, tip the contents over the lamb chops, along with a small glass of water.